abhichou4/blog/_posts/2021-08-06-Process-Synchronization-In-DS.md

 #### TestAndSet

-Although not truly a hardware solution, TestAndSet keeps track of a variable `lock`.
+Although not truly a hardware solution, TestAndSet keeps track of a `lock` variable.
 Before entering the critical section, the process checks if the section is locked.
 If not locked, it proceeds, else, it waits.

 As you can imagine, this satisfies mutual exclusion and progress, but isn't bounded.
 The resources can be locked for a long long time.
 If the are